inaka/serpents/HDP.md

 Field     | Description
 ----------|-------------
-Flags     | For now, only used to specify the message type MessageID | The same message ID the user sent if a reply or an unique server generated ID Time      | In the case of a response, the value sent by the client, otherwise, this is the current tick
+Flags     | For now, only used to specify the message type MessageID | The same message ID the client sent if a reply or an unique server generated ID Time      | In the case of a response, the value sent by the client, otherwise, this is the current tick

 ### Ping Request ###